meldameldamelda/sics-internal-elections/README.md

 <br>

 ## note
-be careful not to refresh the page before saving the data, as your data will be lost upon doing so.
+- be careful not to refresh the page before saving the data, as your data will be lost upon doing so.
+- this website was not built for mobile devices. it is only suitable for desktop view.